 When a feature extends across datasets of overlapping scale ranges, its geometry must be split at the boundaries of the DataCoverage features and its complete attribute description must be repeated in each dataset.

-A New edition dataset must not change the extent of the data coverage for the previous edition.
-Where the extent of the data coverage for a data product is to be changed, this must be done by issuing a New Dataset and terminating the previous one(s).
+An Update dataset must not extend the data coverage for the base dataset to which it applies.
+Where the extent of the data coverage for a base dataset is to be changed, this must be done by issuing a New Edition of the dataset.

 Discovery metadata